TJRelly/TJRelly/README.md

 I am an enthusiastic learner who is passionate about building projects, teaching, and discovering new things.

 * 🌍  I'm based in New Jersey
-* 🧠  I'm learning React
+* 🧠  I'm improving my skills in React
 * ⚡  I'm enjoying the 100 Days of Code Challege

 ### Skills